Left Arrow Back to Main page of KG

 So here's my advice:

-Previous version was 1.45 (2014-05-27)
+Version 1.45 (2014-05-27)

 ddr_hash received a bugfix (sha512/sha384 could overflow a buffer).
 It gained support for sha1 hash. ddr_hash can now conveniently retrieve (and check) and store hashes in xattrs and md5sum/sha256sum/... style files.
 A new null plugin (ddr_null) was added.